 Workshop and results

-Break into small groups and workshop, with these ideas and questions in mind.
-Try and emerge with a project idea of what the next steps could look like.
+Break into small groups and, with these ideas and questions in mind, try to emerge with a project idea of what the next steps could look like.

 But where is the art?

 How do you bring a group of people together and let them interact and create that, with no incentive.
 You can just pay for anyone’s coffee at anytime.

 When non-artists think of art, they think of art that looks like other art.
 When artists think of art they try to make something new – this could be the beginning of that something new.

 What if you buy coffee for someone you get special cups to include the art?